zchee/golang-wiki/golang-tools.md

 We try to share the load of organizing and running the calls between Gophers inside and outside of Google (generally alternating between Googlers and non-Googlers).
 Here are the steps required as organizer:

-1. Using a non-google.com account, ask Paul Jolly for editing access to the [shared drive](https://drive.google.com/corp/drive/folders/1V8Eh2cyaSgVMbtD2Cwzdl0du_lU7_eXn), and then create a folder for the next monthly call, and a put a copy of the previous call's agenda in it.
+1. Using a non-google.com account, ask Paul Jolly for editing access to the [shared drive](https://drive.google.com/corp/drive/folders/1V8Eh2cyaSgVMbtD2Cwzdl0du_lU7_eXn), and put a copy of the previous call's agenda in it.
 The copy will only be visible by anyone with the link, so change that to allow edits (this last step is not possible with docs owned by @google.com accounts).
 2. Rename and clear out the agenda for the next call.
 3. Update this wiki, archiving the previous call and linking the new upcoming call.
 4. Update the [shared calendar](https://calendar.google.com/calendar/u/0?cid=Y19vNjYyZXR1YTZlNTdsNW9kdDI0M2w5ZmxiOEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t) with the new event.
 By convention calls run from 16:30-17:30 London.